danmindru/responsive-html-email-signature/README.md

-#Future release notes & todo
-This is a beta release, some things still need to be done before it's ready.

-##Todo
-- use fs-extra instead of wrench

-##Doc updates
-- Stylesheets are included automatically, place them wherever in the dir
-- Autoprefixer is there to help
-- use SASS, LESS or postcss.

 # Responsive HTML email signature(s)
 ### Let's punch email clients in the stomach!
 When you need some basic responsive email signatures that work on mobile.<br/>